 Infections with Nipah virus can affect both humans and animal reservoirs.
-The presence of Nipah virus is confirmed using several levels of testing, which primarily includes viral isolation, serology and nucleic acid amplification (the latter is also known as molecular diagnostics).
+The presence of Nipah virus is confirmed using several levels of testing, which primarily includes viral isolation, as well as serology and nucleic acid amplification, the latter of which is also known as molecular diagnostics.

 Biosafety level (BSL)-4 laboratories are required for the isolation and propagation of the Nipah virus due to its intense deadliness.
-Primary isolation may be carried out using suspected samples for confirmation of infection in BSL-3 labs if stringent precautions as specified are complied with, to ensure the safety of the operators.
+Primary isolation may be carried out using suspected samples for confirmation of infection in BSL-3 labs if stringent precautions are complied with to ensure the safety of the operators.

-However, if the specimen is positive for viral DNA by immunofluorescence testing of infected cells fixed with acetone, the culture fluid must be transferred at once to a BSL-4 laboratory.
+However, if the specimen is positive for viral DNA by immunofluorescence testing of infected cells fixed with acetone, the culture fluid must be transferred immediately to a BSL-4 laboratory.

-Several high-security laboratories fulfilling BSL-4 criteria have come up to deal with Nipah outbreaks in developing countries in view of its potential to become a fatal outbreak.
+Several high-security laboratories fulfilling BSL-4 criteria have emerged to deal with Nipah outbreaks in developing countries in view of its potential to become a fatal outbreak.
 These include:

 - The OIE Reference Laboratory for Henipaviruses at Geelong for animal research in the Asia–Pacific region